Enrique Zuazua

 Enrique Zuazua (Iriondo, second family name) is the Head of the Chair for Dynamics, Control, Machine Learning and Numerics - FAU DCN-AvH (Alexander von Humboldt Professorship) at the University of Erlangen–Nuremberg (FAU).
 He is also Distinguished Research Professor and the Director of the Chair of Computational Mathematics of DeustoTech Research Center of the University of Deusto in Bilbao, Basque Country, Spain and Professor of Applied Mathematics at Universidad Autónoma de Madrid (UAM).

 Biography

 Born in Eibar (Gipuzkoa-Basque Country-Spain) in 1961, after finishing his primary education at Ikastola (Basque School) and secondary education at the Eibar La Salle School, he took his baccalaureate at this town's Universidad Laboral de Eibar.
 In 1984 he graduated in mathematics from the Universidad del País Vasco-Euskal Herriko Unibertsitatea (UPV-EHU) before obtaining his PhD from this university in 1987, receiving the Faculty Award for Outstanding Achievements for both.
 In 1988 he got the PhD degree at the Laboratoire Jacques-Louis Lions of the Université Pierre et Marie Curie, funded by a doctoral fellowship of the Basque Government and a Research Grant from the Jacques Louis Lions Chair at the Collège de France.

+He has authored over 430 publications and supervised more than 32 doctoral theses.
+His research has been funded by three European Research Council Advanced Grants (NUMERIWAVES, 2010; DyCon, 2016; CoDeFeL, 2024).
+He has also participated in collaborative industrial and technology transfer projects in Spain and Germany.
+In addition to serving on the editorial boards of leading journals in applied mathematics, he is involved in activities aimed at the public dissemination of science.